ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 As discussed in {{Section 2.5.2 of I-D.ietf-core-oscore-groupcomm}}, a group member may at some point exhaust its Sender Sequence Numbers in the OSCORE group.

 When this happens, the group member MUST send a Key Renewal Request message to the Group Manager, as per {{Section 4.8.2.1 of I-D.ietf-ace-key-groupcomm}}.
-In particular, it sends a CoAP PUT request to the endpoint /ace-group/GROUPNAME/nodes/NODENAME at the Group Manager.
+That is, it sends a CoAP PUT request to the endpoint /ace-group/GROUPNAME/nodes/NODENAME at the Group Manager.

 Upon receiving the Key Renewal Request, the Group Manager processes it as defined in {{Section 4.8.2 of I-D.ietf-ace-key-groupcomm}}, with the following additions.